MASH 4-12 Evaluation of Single Slope Concrete Bridge Rail with Fence System Mounted on Top (TTI-617741, T4541-ES)

 ABSTRACT

-The CMB with fence mounted on top mental performance criteria for MASH test 4–11 for longitudinal barriers, but failed MASH test 4–12.
+The single slope bridge rail system with fence mounted on top met the performance criteria for MASH Test 4-12 for longitudinal barriers.